SIXTEEN

 ”Where you want him?"
 Jimmo nudged Driscoll with his foot.

-Louie's eyes panned up and down the street.
-Not a single face was at a window.
+Louie panned up and down the street.
+All the nearby occupants were watching TV.
+Same as everyone else in the Valley.
+It was that kind of night.
+Same as the days before.
+Same as the nights to come in the suburbs of America.
 Killing Driscoll would be easy.
-They could call it 'self-defense', except Louie was no murderer and neither was Jimmo, plus then he would have to deal with his partner, so Louie told Jimmo, "Just take him inside and down to the basement."
+They could call it 'self-defense', except Louie was no murderer and neither was Jimmo, plus then he would have to deal with his partner.
+Louie told Jimmo, "Just take him inside and down to the basement.”

-Louie recovered his cellular and the shattered pieces of two by four.
+Louie recovered his phone and the shattered pieces of two by four.
 He entered the house and the door shut behind him.
-The light flickered on in the kitchen.
 Same routine for every house in this neighborhood.
-There were no witnesses to Jimmo taking out Driscoll.
+There had been no witnesses to Jimmo taking out Driscoll.
 All the nearby occupants were watching TV.
 Same as everyone else in the Valley.
 It was that kind of night.
-Same as the days before. same as the nights to come in the suburbs of America.
+Same as the days before.
+Same every night in the suburbs of America.
+Everything nice and quiet and safe.

 No comments: